Coalbrook mining disaster: Response

-The South African Chamber of Mines obtained rescue equipment to reach men trapped underground in coal mines.
+In later years, the South African Chamber of Mines obtained new rescue drills to extract men trapped underground in coal mines.
 Similar equipment was used to rescue trapped Chilean miners in 2010.

 Compensation

 The disaster prompted the government to set up the National Mine Disaster Fund.
 With segregation being a policy of governance for the Apartheid regime, the Workmen Compensation Act entitled a white widow to her deceased husband’s pension fund, while a black widow was only granted a lump sum from the mining company.
-Of the miners killed, six were white South Africans, while half of the remainder were black miners from the then British High Commission Territory of Basutoland, and a little under half of the others were black miners came from Portuguese East Africa.
+Of the miners killed, six were white South Africans, while half of the remainder were black miners from the then British High Commission Territory of Basutoland, and a little under half of the others were black miners from Portuguese East Africa.